 Being set in outer space, it's a difficult task to place just where the Guardians movies sit in the MCU timeline.

-But according to their First 10 Years book, Marvel believe that both 2014's Guardians of the Galaxy and 2017's Vol. 2 are both set months apart in 2014.
+But according to their First 10 Years book, Marvel believes that both 2014's Guardians of the Galaxy and 2017's Vol. 2 are both set months apart in 2014.

 That does make a degree of sense actually as Baby Groot would have grown much larger if the film was set in the year of its release.